-"And he built his sanctuary like high palaces, like the earth which he has established forever."
-Psalm 78:69
+"And he built his sanctuary like high palaces, like the earth which he hath established for ever."
+Psalm lxxviii.
+69.

-THE sanctuary here, no doubt, refers to the temple built by Solomon; consequently, this psalm must have been written after Solomon's time.
-But how unimportant the meaning would be if it referred only to that temple, its ritual and the privileges of connection with that temple, all of which are now waxed old and passed for ever away!
+THE sanctuary here, no doubt, refers to the temple built by Solomon; consequently this psalm must have been written after Solomon's time.
+But how unimportant the meaning would be if it referred only to that temple, its rituals, and the privileges of connection with that temple, all of which are now waxed old and passed for ever away !
 But when we look at this sanctuary as pointing to Jesus Christ and to the church, it acquires then an intensity, I may say an eternity, of importance.
 And it is under this view that I shall notice the subject before me, and it will point first to Jesus Christ and the church.
-I will notice, then, first, the sanctuary in this its twofold meaning; and secondly, that to which it is likened, "high palaces, and the earth which he has established forever."
+I will notice, then, first, the sanctuary in this its twofold meaning; and secondly, that to which it is likened, "high palaces, and the earth which he hath established for ever."